 Push bottom 1 10 100 1k 10k 100k 1M

-Frequency 0.3Hz 3Hz 30Hz 300Hz 3kHz 30kHz 300kHz
+0.3Hz 3Hz 30Hz 300Hz 3kHz 30kHz 300kHz

-Range I I I I I
+Frequency Range I I I

-300kH

-3Hz 30Hz 300Hz 3kHz 30kHz Z 3MHz
+3Hz 30Hz 300Hz 3kHz 30kHz 300kHz 3MHz

-8. Function Selector Press one of the three push buttons to select the desired output waveform.

-9. Duty Function Pull out and rotate the knob to adjust the duty cycle of the waveform.

-11. DC Offset Control Pull out the knob to select any DC level of the waveform between $\pm 10V$, turn clockwise a negative DC level waveform Output 12.
-Amplitude Control with Attenuation Operation Adjustment (Sweep On/Off) Turn clockwise for MAX. output and invert for a -20dB output.
-Pull the knob out for an additional 20dB output attenuation.
-13 MANU/SWEEP Selector and Frequency Adjustment (Sweep On/Off) Press and turn clockwise the knob for MAX frequency and invert for MIN frequency.
-(Keep the pointer within the scale range on the panel.).
-Pull out the knob to start the auto sweep operation; the upper frequency limit is determined by the knob position.
+- 8. Function Selector Press one of the three push buttons to select the desired output waveform. - 9.
+Duty Function Pull out and rotate the knob to adjust the duty cycle of the waveform. - 11.
+DC Offset Control Pull out the knob to select any DC level of the waveform between ±10V, turn clockwise to set a positive DC level waveform and invert for a negative DC level waveform. - 12.
+Output Amplitude Control with Attenuation Operation - Press and turn clockwise the knob for MAX frequency and invert for MIN frequency.
+(Keep the pointer MANU/SWEEP within the scale range on the panel.).
+Pull out the knob to start the auto sweep operation; the

+Adjustment upper frequency limit is determined by the knob position.
+(Sweep On/Off)